-FF FontSoup™ supports 50 different languages such as Spanish, English, Portuguese, German, French, Italian, Dutch, Swedish, Finnish, Danish, Irish, Basque, Icelandic, and Luxembourgian in Latin and Other scripts.
-(Please note that not all languages are available for all formats.)
+FF FontSoup supports up to 50 different languages such as Spanish, English, Portuguese, German, French, Italian, Dutch, Swedish, Finnish, Danish, Irish, Basque, Icelandic, and Luxembourgian in Latin and other scripts.

 Alphabet soup is common across the Western world, but the specific letterforms often vary from country to country.
 The German artist Alexander C. Totter made a careful study of the available letter styles, comparing form, color, taste, etc. with scientific precision.
-FF FontSoup Catalan – a Catalonian version – was digitized by Typerware back in 1993 and became perhaps the first printable pasta.
-Three years later, FontFont asked Joan Carles and Andreu Balius to digitize a German version (FF FontSoup German); the result is an intercultural family of floating fonts.
+FF FontSoup Catalan – a Catalonian version – was digitized by Typerware back in 1993, likely becoming the first printable pasta.
+FontFont asked Joan Carles and Andreu Balius to digitize a German version (FF FontSoup German) three years later; the result is an intercultural mixture of floating fonts.
 The easy-going serif face from Catalonia, and the more normalized sans from Germany, each come in three weights.